Richard Hughes (footballer): Return to Bournemouth

+International play

+Hughes gained recognition for his performances at Bournemouth with a call-up to represent Scotland at under-21 level.
+His performances also earned him selection for the Scottish senior side, and he won his first cap against Estonia in May 2004.

+Post-retirement football career

+Following his retirement from the game, Hughes later joined Bournemouth's recruitment team under Eddie Howe and was promoted to Technical Director during the club's stay in the Premier League.
+On 5 March 2024, AFC Bournemouth announced Hughes would leave the club at the end of the 2023–24 season.
+On 20 March, Liverpool announced that Hughes would become their sporting director on 1 June.

 Personal life

 Hughes' father worked for Penguin Books in Italy and the family lived in Milan although his mother moved back to Glasgow for a month to give birth.

 Attending a British school in the city, Hughes spoke English in the home and school and Italian when out with friends.
-Initially playing football for local boys teams he was invited to sign for AC Milan at the age of ten however he turned them down, later saying it was because at the time he was very shy.

-A year later Hughes was picked up by the Atalanta youth system and spent seven years with the club before moving to Arsenal.
+Initially playing football for local boys teams he was invited to sign for AC Milan at the age of ten.
+However, he turned them down, later saying it was because at the time he was very shy.
+A year later Hughes was picked up by the Atalanta youth system and spent seven years with the club, before moving to Arsenal in late 1993.

-Following his retirement from the game, Hughes later joined Bournemouth's recruitment team under Eddie Howe and was promoted to Technical Director during the clubs stay in the Premier League.

-Hughes revealed he planned on life after retirement, working for BT Sport as a pundit and running a restaurant, Mele e Pere based in Brewer Street, Soho, London with his brother.
+Hughes revealed he planned on life after retirement, working for BT Sport as a pundit and running a restaurant with his brother called Mele e Pere and based in Brewer Street, Soho, London.

-International career

-Hughes gained recognition for his performances at Bournemouth with a call-up to represent Scotland at under-21 level.

-His performances also earned him selection for the Scottish senior side, and he won his first cap against Estonia in May 2004.